Vital U.S.-Canada border crossing reopens, but ‘Freedom Convoy’ trucker protests continue in Ottawa

 The Ottawa mayor’s office released letters Watson sent Lich, president of Freedom Convoy 2022, one of the organizing bodies for the protests, outlining a deadline of noon Monday for “clear evidence” that the convoy of over 400 trucks will depart residential areas.
 Lich, in her letter dated Saturday, which was released by Watson, said “we look forward to working with authorities to ensure the safe movement of our trucks to their new locations” before denying Sunday there was any agreement.

-David, an organizer of the trucker convoy’s logistics hub, who spoke under condition his last name not be used because he was not authorized to speak with the media, told The Post in a text that the letter Lich sent the city “does not reflect the majority of truckers” and implied it was “crafted without the buy-in from the rest of the board.”
+David, a media liaison for the convoy’s logistics hub, a highly organized operation in the parking lot of Ottawa’s baseball stadium, told The Washington Post the proposal did not reflect the protesters’ will.
+The letter Lich sent the city “does not reflect the majority of truckers” and implied it was “crafted without the buy-in from the rest of the board,” he said, speaking under the condition his last name not be used since he was not authorized to speak on this issue.

 While Canadian law enforcement’s efforts to clear protesters from the Ambassador Bridge were successful, disruptions continued to plague other vital cross-border arteries over the weekend, including in Coutts, Alberta, which connects to Montana, and the crossing from Surrey in British Columbia to Washington state.